bytedance/g3/g3proxy/UserGuide.en_US.md

     icap_respmod_service: icap://xxx # ICAP RESPMOD service configuration
     application_audit_ratio: 1.0     # Application traffic audit ratio, matched according to client proxy request, if audit then perform protocol recognition and TLS hijacking
 ```

+Note that you will need to run the `tls cert generator` first, such as [g3fcgen](/g3fcgen) which is a reference implementation, see [g3fcgen simple conf](/g3fcgen/examples/simple) for an example conf.

 ### Exporting Decrypted TLS Traffic